linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 e.
 What is the value of the stock, using the two-stage dividend discount model?
 f.
 How much of this value can be attributed to extraordinary growth?
 To stable growth?

-4. Oneida Inc, the world's largest producer of stainless steel and silverplated flatware, reported earnings per share of $0.80 in 1993, and paid dividends per share of $0.48 in that year.
+4. Oneida Inc, the world's largest producer of stainless steel and silverplated flatware, reported earnings per share of \$0.80 in 1993, and paid dividends per share of \$0.48 in that year.
 The firm was expected to report earnings growth of 25\% in 1994, after which the growth rate was expected to decline linearly over the following six years to 7\% in 1999.
 The stock was expected to have a beta of 0.85.
 (The Treasury bond rate is 6.25\%, and the risk premium is 5.5\%).

 a.
 Estimate the value of stable growth, using the H model.
 b.
 Estimate the value of extraordinary growth, using the H model.
 c.
 What are the assumptions about dividend payout in the H model?

-5. Medtronic Inc., the world's largest manufacturer of implantable biomedical devices, reported earnings per share in 1993 of  $3.95, and paid dividends per share of$ 0.68.
+5. Medtronic Inc., the world's largest manufacturer of implantable biomedical devices, reported earnings per share in 1993 of  \$3.95, and paid dividends per share of\$ 0.68.
 Its earnings were expected to grow 16\% from 1994 to 1998, but the growth rate was expected to decline each year after that to a stable growth rate of 6\% in 2003.
 The payout ratio was expected to remain unchanged from 1994 to 1998, after which it would increase each year to reach 60\% in steady state.
 The stock was expected to have a beta of 1.25 from 1994 to 1998, after which the beta would decline each year to reach 1.00 by the time the firm becomes stable.
 (The Treasury bond rate is 6.25\%, and the risk premium is 5.5\%).

 a.
 Assuming that the growth rate declines linearly (and the payout ratio increases linearly) from 1999 to 2003, estimate the dividends per share each year from 1994 to 2003.
 b.
 Estimate the expected price at the end of 2003.
 c.
 Estimate the value per share, using the three-stage dividend discount model.

 6. Yuletide Inc. is a manufacturer of Christmas ornaments.
-The firm earned $100 million last year and paid out 20\% of its earnings as dividends.
-The firm also has bought back $180 million of stock over the past four years, in varying amounts each year.
+The firm earned \$100 million last year and paid out 20\% of its earnings as dividends.
+The firm also has bought back \$180 million of stock over the past four years, in varying amounts each year.
 The firm is in stable growth, expects to grow 5\% a year in perpetuity, and has a cost of equity of 12\%.

 a.
 Assuming that the dividend payout ratio will not change over time, estimate the value of equity.
 b.
 How would your answer change if your dividend payout ratio is modified to include stock buybacks?